alwaysdata/autodeploy-git-hook/README.md

 - `RESTART`: a boolean to enable restart (default to `false`)
 - `API_KEY`: your api key you can find in your _profile_ section
 - `ACCOUNT`: the account name your site is associated to
+- `PASSWORD`: the account password your site is associated to
 - `SITE_ID`: the reference ID of your site you can find in your _sites_ section